Starfall-Robles/Blender-2-G-MIC/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/p1twxAsLb6o/0.jpg)](https://www.youtube.com/watch?v=p1twxAsLb6o)

-Details on how to enable the link between Blender and G'MIC are given in the following video.
+Details on how to enable the link between Blender and G'MIC and general usage info are given in the following video.

 **3. Initial Settings & Use**